Your Patient and Family Rights

 - Call Patient and Family Relations.
 Or, if you’d like to speak to someone in your own language, call the Family Telephone Interpreting Line at 1-866-583-1527 and ask the interpreter to connect you with 206-987-2550.

 - Fill out a comment card and give it to a staff member.
 Cards are at the hospital and all clinic locations.

 - Submit online.

 - Email firstname.lastname@example.org.

 Seattle, WA 98145-5005

-By calling or writing Patient and Family Relations about your grievance, you can expect acknowledgement of your concern within 7 days.
-If additional time is needed, we will give you an estimated date for a final response.
+By calling or writing Patient and Family Relations about your grievance, you can expect acknowledgement of your concern within about 7 days.
+If we need more time, we will give you an estimated date for a final response.

-You may also file a complaint directly with the Washington State Department of Health:
+You may file a complaint directly with the Washington State Department of Health:

 You may also contact DNV (Det Norske Veritas) Healthcare, another group that regulates us: